DiscreteLogarithm/capillary-LAMMPS-LIGGGHTS/README.md

 ## Installation

-After copying the files to LAMMPS/LIGGGHTS directory, use this:
+First apply the patch:

+    patch -p1 < patch.capillary

+Then enable this package by:

     make yes-user-capillary

-Then compile again
+Then compile again as usual.

 ## Uninstallation